 IBM ® WebSphere ® is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

-For Liferay DXP to work correctly, WebSphere 9 (Fix Pack 11 is the latest) must be installed.
+For Liferay DXP to work correctly, WebSphere 8.5.5 Fix Pack 11 (or later) must be installed.
 You can find more information about this fix pack here.

 Please also note that Liferay DXP doesn’t support the WebSphere Application Liberty Profile.

 You should also read the following articles to familiarize yourself with Liferay DXP’s general installation steps: